Home - Find Testing - Prices - Learn More

 Maintaining optimal sexual health involves more than just practicing safe sex; it also requires a proactive approach to regular STD testing.
 But when exactly should you get tested?
 In this blog post, we'll break down a timeline for sexual health, providing guidance on when testing is most crucial.1.
 After a New Partner

 Embarking on a new relationship is exciting, but it's also the perfect time to prioritize your sexual health.
 Getting tested shortly after entering a new partnership ensures both you and your partner start on a clean slate.
-This step sets the foundation for open communication about sexual health and establishes a shared commitment to well-being.
+This step sets the foundation for open communication about sexual health and establishes a shared commitment to well-being.2.
+Between Partnerships

 If you discover that a sexual partner has been diagnosed with an STD, it's crucial to get tested yourself.
-Even if you don't exhibit symptoms, early testing can catch infections in their initial stages, preventing further transmission and addressing the issue promptly.
+Even if you don't exhibit symptoms, early testing can catch infections in their initial stages, preventing further transmission and addressing the issue promptly.6.
+Pregnancy Planning

 For individuals planning to start a family, preconception testing is advisable.
 This step ensures a healthy environment for conception and prevents potential transmission of infections to the unborn child.
-Discussing testing as part of family planning emphasizes the importance of a joint commitment to the well-being of both partners and the future child.
+Discussing testing as part of family planning emphasizes the importance of a joint commitment to the well-being of both partners and the future child.7.
+Routine Annual Testing

 Understanding when to get tested is a key component of responsible sexual health management.
 By following this timeline, you can make informed decisions that prioritize your well-being and that of your partners.
 Remember, regular testing is not just about diagnosis but about fostering a culture of communication, trust, and mutual care within your sexual relationships.